-Housing and council tax benefit are available for people on low incomes to help them cover the cost of their rent.
+Housing benefit and council tax support are available for people on low incomes to help them cover the cost of their rent.

-Many of our council tax and benefit services are now only available online.
+Our council tax and benefit services are only available online.

 To be able to access these services customers will have to create their own self service account.